BadeaAlexandra/autotransport/README.md

 https://user-images.githubusercontent.com/38035451/114454732-97b47680-9be3-11eb-8126-466006bee24c.mp4

-The full source-code can be found in the master branch.
+The full source-code can be found on the master branch.